IBM/qradar-sample-apps/Certificates/README.md

 In this app a user can upload a certificate to trust, and can test the certificate has been added successfully by making a HTTP GET request to a provided URL.

+If a user wants to have the certificate trusted by QRadar as a whole, they can use the Certificate Management App which is accessed by a link such as the one in this sample app.

 ## Importing certificates

 QRadar apps can add custom certificates by placing the certificate in the certificate directory inside the persistant